Mindfully Healthy Living

 The body not only struggles to break down these unnatural ingredients but also uses a great number of resources to neutralize the acidity.
 In order to maintain its specific Ph, the body pulls stored resources from within itself.
 This often includes pulling from bones, including your teeth.
 Over time, this may lead to degeneration and related health problems.

-When the body struggles to neutralize a large amount of acidity in the body, it often results in lowered ability to send oxygen to its cells in order to heal and repair itself.
+When the body struggles to neutralize a large amount of acidity in the body, it often results in a lowered ability to send oxygen to its cells in order to heal and repair itself.
 The weakened defenses often lead to inflammation and other vulnerabilities.
 In fact, cancerous tumors thrive in an acidic environment. (source) A great way to heal when faced with the throes of cancer treatments is maintaining a highly alkaline diet as cancer cells cannot survive in an alkaline environment!

 Dental Health